-Note: Applications without a diagramed plot/plat plan will not be accepted.
+- Diagrammed plot plan with the location of the retaining walls.
+Note: Applications without a diagrammed plot plan will not be accepted.

-- List of materials and color, (brochure or sample if applicable).
+- List of materials and colors and or a brochure or sample, if applicable.

 - Grading diagram.